+*Currently closed.
 Restaurant pub in an imposing building formerly called Cawdron House, which used to be a wine merchants (The Vine pub, owned by the Cawdron family, stood here in the early 1900s).
 Check out the cool paved wine cellar eating areas, which make the place deceptively spacious.
-Usually have a real ale or two available.

 The Rampant Horse, Queens Road

-Popular and unpretentious pub with a youngish clientele.
-Large screen TV featuring scheduled football matches and a lively atmosphere with music at the weekends.
+Popular and unpretentious pub.
+Large screen TV featuring scheduled football matches and a lively atmosphere with live music and a younger clientele at the weekends.
 Walled outdoor area to the side.

 The Star, Oak Street

+*Currently closed.
 Traditional pub which is recorded as being the oldest surviving pub in Fakenham – reputed to date from around 1600.
 Set back in a courtyard off this narrow but busy road.
-Recently reopened with lots of organized theme nights.
-Lovely beer garden – and a real ale or two is usually available.
+Lovely big beer garden.